Level Designer

 The board

-Designed core systems that work well with each other the main focus being coding implementing it and it working seamlessly be it canvases, scenes and prefabs.
+Designed core systems that work well with each other, with the main focus being my code and it working seamlessly with my canvases, scenes and prefabs.

 -

-Time management and problem solving: Managed the delicate balance of scripting, asset integration, and troubleshooting while staying on schedule.
-Encountered and overcame various issues, significantly improving my problem solving skills in the context of game development.
+Time management and problem solving: Managed the delicate balance of scripting, assets, and troubleshooting code while staying on schedule.
+Encountered and overcame issues, significantly improving my problem solving skills in the context of game development.

 -

-Refinement and testing: Once the core mechanics were established, focused on refining the entire experience by conducting thorough testing to ensure seamless functionality and interaction.
+Refinement and testing: Once the core mechanics were established, I focused on refining the entire experience by conducting numerous testing to ensure seamless functionality and interaction.

 Speed Cars